Palantir: United Arab Emirates

-Controversies
+Controversies and conspiracy theories

 Palantir has been criticized for its role in expanding government surveillance using artificial intelligence and facial recognition software.
-Some former employees and critics say the company's contracts under the second Trump Administration, which enable deportations and the aggregation of sensitive data on Americans across administrative agencies, are problematic.
-Others observe that Palantir does not collect or store data, but only helps analyze data that customers have already collected and provides services and platforms where customers retain the rights.
-But it is generally accepted that abuses by governments and data management failures can happen.
-Wired writes that:
+Some former employees and outside observers have also criticized the company's contracts under the second Trump Administration, which enable deportations and the aggregation of sensitive data on Americans across administrative agencies.

-Still others think it maintains a giant, centralized database of information collected from all of its clients.
-In reality, Palantir does none of these things, but the misconceptions continue to persist [...]
-Crucially, Palantir doesn’t reorganize a company's bins and pipes, so to speak, meaning it doesn't change how data is collected or how it moves through the guts of an organization.
-Instead, its software sits on top of a customer’s messy systems and allows them to integrate and analyze data without needing to fix the underlying architecture.
-In some ways, it’s a technical band-aid.
-In theory, this makes Palantir particularly well suited for government agencies that may use state-of-the-art software cobbled together with programming languages dating back to the 1960s.

-But Wired reported, citing a former Palantir employee, that the government can rely on Gotham to "centralize everything an agency knows about a person in one place.
+Wired wrote that some people think Palantir "maintains a giant, centralized database of information collected from all of its clients", which is untrue.
+The company's work does not affect how each organization collects its data but helps organizations "integrate and analyze data without needing to fix the underlying architecture", effectively functioning like "a technical band-aid".
+Palantir's customers "need to already have the data they want to work with—Palantir itself does not provide any".
+Citing a former Palantir employee, Wired reported that the government can rely on Gotham to "centralize everything an agency knows about a person in one place".

+Others observe that Palantir does not collect or store data, but only helps analyze data that customers have already collected and provides services and platforms where customers retain the rights; still, it is generally accepted that abuses by governments and data management failures can happen.
+Michael Steinberger told Politico, "they [Palantir] do not collect data, they do not store data, and they definitely don't sell data."
+But the end users, such as companies and governments, can determine "how rigorously or not to use safety controls built into the platform", and this creates risks.

+The researchers Andrew Iliadis and Amelia Acker wrote, "lines of critique concerning hypothetical data sourcing can be defended", but Palantir "remains open to the critique of potentially being an accessory to acts of deportation, imprisonment, and racism through its contracts".
+They also wrote that Palantir is in contact with sensitive data through its forward-deployed software engineers, and that the clients use Palantir's platform to track and collect data, as shown in Palantir's patents.

-Incidents of data leaks or mismanagement have been noted, including the 2015 data leak in which Techcrunch received documents that revealed the tools used by Palantir and a list of key customers; the 2021 software misconfiguration that allowed some FBI employees unwarranted access (which, according to Palantir, was because the end user did not follow the protocols); and the 2025 lawsuit Palantir filed against former employees Radha Jain and Joanna Cohen for stealing data in order to launch a "copycat" company with the help of General Catalyst (the two engineers had been entrusted with the source code and Cohen was noted to have interacted with Palantir's important customers).
+Incidents of data leaks or mismanagement have been noted, including the 2015 data leak in which Techcrunch received documents that revealed the tools Palantir used and a list of key customers; the 2021 software misconfiguration that allowed some FBI employees unwarranted access; and the 2025 lawsuit Palantir filed against former employees Radha Jain and Joanna Cohen for stealing data to launch a "copycat" company with the help of General Catalyst (the two had been entrusted with the source code and Cohen was noted to have interacted with Palantir's important customers).
+In December 2025, Palantir expanded its lawsuit to include the CEO of Percepta AI.